cpey/pawnyable-practice/LK01-2/README.md

 ## Bypassing SMAP

-Since SMAP is enabled, it is not possible to contruct a fake `file_operations` in userspace.
+Since SMAP is enabled, it is not possible to construct a fake `file_operations` in userspace.

 ## Leaking the address of `g_buf`